developer-zebra/developer-zebra-site/src/mdna/index.md

    anchor_id: signature-presence
    title: Detect the Presence of a Signature
    subtitle: New in Zebra DataWedge 8.2
-   description: With DataWedge, detect the presence of a handwritten signature to automatically check for delivery confirmation.
-DataWedge provides the capability for any application on the device to acquire data from various input sources, manipulate data based on basic or custom rules, and output data to the app.
+   description: DataWedge can now detect the presence of a handwritten signature to automatically check for delivery confirmation.
+DataWedge provides the capability for any application on a device to acquire data from various input sources, manipulate data based on basic or custom rules, and output data to the app.
-   url: /datawedge
+   url: /datawedge/latest/guide/input/barcode/#documentselection
    video: 4vS5Y2q9Vkg
    video_type: youtube
    button_text: Learn More
  - image-location: left
    anchor_id: smart-repository
-   title: Smart Repository Simplifies Download, Installation of Lifeguard Updates
+   title: Smart Profiles Simplify Download, Installation of Lifeguard Updates
    subtitle: New in Zebra StageNow 5.0
-   description: With integration of Zebra’s Smart Repository of Lifeguard updates, admins can easily and quickly deploy updates applicable to their specific devices.
-StageNow is a tool that provides an easy way to stage, set up and mass deploy Zebra’s Android mobile computers.
+   description: With Smart Profiles, which integrates Zebra’s Smart Repository with Lifeguard update data, admins now can easily and quickly deploy updates that apply to any set of specific devices.
+StageNow is a free Windows tool that gives administrators an easy way to stage, set up and mass-deploy Zebra’s Android mobile computers.
-   url: /stagenow
+   url: /stagenow/latest/smartprofile/
    video: nPqciL_aDpc
    video_type: youtube
    button_text: Learn More